 Substitution of animal fats by fossil fuels in the rendering industry offsets ILUC benefits.
-As shown in Table 3, Table 4 and in Appendix I, scenarios which assume that renderers could substitute AF cat 1-2 for fossil fuels generally show lower ILUC emissions (<2), as this substitution would relax AF cat 1-2 for other sectors to use.
-However, the combustion of fossil fuels in the rendering process tends to offset this benefit by adding 0.5 to 3.2t CO_2 eq for each ton of additional AF cat 1-2 claimed by the biodiesel industry.
+As shown in Table 3, Table 4 and in Appendix I, scenarios which assume that renderers could substitute AF cat 1-2 for fossil fuels generally show lower ILUC emissions (<2.5), as this substitution would relax AF cat 1-2 for other sectors to use.
+However, the combustion of fossil fuels in the rendering process tends to offset this benefit by adding 0.5 to 1.8t $CO_2$ eq for each ton of additional AF cat 1-2 claimed by the biodiesel industry.
 It should be noted that the use of coal in replacement of AF cat 1-2 leads to the highest emissions, followed by heating oil and natural gas.

-An increase in substitution elasticity for the oleochemical sector, even limited (elasticity = 1), increases ILUC emissions, as shown in scenarios 1e and 1f, with respectively $3.04 \text{ tCO}2\text{eq/t}$ of AF cat 1-2 and $3.42 \text{ tCO}2\text{eq/t}$ of AF cat 1-2 respectively).
-As this two scenarios include downgrading of AF cat 3 to cat 1-2, this could be explained by the fact that a decrease in the availability of AF cat 3 and subsequent price increase would push the oleochemical sector could substitute AF cat 3 for palm oil, which is not permitted in scenario 1f (substitution elasticity = 0).
+An increase in substitution elasticity for the oleochemical sector, even limited (elasticity = 1), increases ILUC emissions, as shown in scenarios 2c and 2g, with respectively 1.87 $tCO_2eq/t$ of AF cat 1-2 and 2.38 $tCO_2eq/t$ of AF cat 1-2 respectively).
+As this two scenarios include an increased use of AF cat 3 to cat 1-2, this could be explained by the fact that a decrease in the availability of AF cat 3 and subsequent price increase would push the oleochemical sector to substitute AF cat 3 for palm oil, which is not permitted in scenario 2c (substitution elasticity = 0).